 Under current rules, employed mothers are entitled to a maximum of 52 weeks maternity leave after giving birth and fathers get up to two weeks statutory paternity leave.

-The rules were altered last year allowing fathers and mothers to share some of the 52 weeks leave, with the father being allowed to take up to six months after the baby is 20 weeks old.
+The rules were altered in 2011 to allow fathers and mothers to share some of the 52 weeks leave, with the father being allowed to take up to six months after the baby is 20 weeks old.

 What will happen in the future?